Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 > -log10(PBonf) = 8.61

 So all SNPs with -log10(P) superior to 8.61 are genome-wide significants. **31 significants SNPs are superior to 8.61**.
 Each SNPs seem to be part of LD blocs by chromosomes.
-I am particularly interested by SNPs in chromosome 1 and X/Y.
+I am particularly interested by SNPs in chromosome 1.

 From 31 SNPs, 26 SNPs are inside coding genes and therefore have gene description and functions available from the gff annotation file.